 With European settlement came European species.
-Along with livestock and other farm animals, Europeans, both purposefully and accidentally, brought European plant species, the most notable and destructive being the annual grass species.
-These annual grasses thrived at San Bruno Mountain and throughout California, displacing many California native grassland wildflowers and grasses.
-The introduction of many motorways adjacent to San Bruno proliferated the European annual grass production leading to increased nitrogen input into the soils creating massive stands of grass which produce too much shade and thatch for California adapted species (Elliott, 2020).
-Further, many native California grassland species are not adapted to high nutrient soils exacerbating the European invasive plant takeover (Fenn et al., 2010; Weiss, 1999).
-Once houses were built in and around San Bruno Mountain and people started planting non-indigenous ornamentals in their yards, a new wave of invasive species became present and destructive.
-Many people started planting Eucalyptus globulus (blue gum eucalyptus), Pinus radiata (Monterey pine), and Cupresses macrocarpa (Monterey cypress) for wind protection and as a natural delineation of property boundaries.
-Unfortunately, these species as well as many garden ornamentals spread onto the mountain changing the landscape rapidly.
-The impact of the guarry at San Bruno Mountain was not just limited to the landform disturbance.
-Vehicles driving into, throughout, and across other locations in California and beyond likely spread invasive species on the periphery of the quarry which then spread outward into the mountain.
-Evidence of this is shown by the bright yellow display in late spring months when Cytisus striatus (Portuguese broom) is in flower.
+Along with livestock and other farm animals.
+Europeans brought European plant species, both intentionally and unintentionally: the most notable and detrimental of these species being the annual grass species.
+These annual grasses thrive at San Bruno Mountain and throughout California, displacing many California native wildflowers and perennial grasses.
+The introduction of multi-lane motorways adjacent to San Bruno Mountain proliferated the European annual grass production leading to increased nitrogen input in the soils creating massive stands of grass which produce too much shade and thatch for California adapted species (Elliott, 2020).
+Furthermore, many native California grassland species are not adapted to high nutrient soils, exacerbating the European invasive plant takeover (Fenn et al., 2010; Weiss, 1999).
+Once houses were built in and around San Bruno Mountain and people began planting ornamentals and other nonnative species, a new wave of invasive species began spreading across the mountain.
+Species such as Eucalyptus globulus (blue gum eucalyptus), Pinus radiata (Monterey pine), and Cupresses macrocarpa (Monterey cypress) were commonly planted for wind protection around these communities, as well as for natural delineation of property boundaries.
+Unfortunately, these species and many other garden ornamentals spread onto the mountain, changing the landscape rapidly.
+The impacts of the guarry at San Bruno Mountain also reached further than the landform disturbance itself.
+Vehicles driving into, throughout, and across other locations in California and beyond likely spread invasive species on the periphery of the quarry which then encroached outward into the mountain.
+The bright yellow display of Cytisus striatus (Portuguese broom) in late spring months is evidence of this.

-Woody plant encroachment into grasslands has been increasing worldwide and high rates of change have been documented in the Americas, Australia, and southern Africa (Archer et al., 2017; Harr et al., 2014; Zavaleta & Kettley, 2006).
-In northern California, the encroachment of woody vegetation onto grassland habitats is often caused due to a lack of fire, grazing, and the introduction of exotic species (Archer et al., 2017; Mantgem et al., 2021; Zavaleta & Kettley, 2006).
-Additionally, native grasslands are also considerably under threat due to exotic annual grass species, which in urbanized areas of California, is being further proliferated by nitrogen (N) deposition (Fenn et al., 2010; Weiss, 1999)
+Woody plant encroachment into grasslands has been increasing worldwide, and high rates of change have been documented in the Americas, Australia, and southern Africa (Archer et al., 2017; Harr et al., 2014; Zavaleta & Kettley, 2006).
+In northern California, the encroachment of woody vegetation into grassland habitats is often caused by a lack of fire, grazing, and the introduction of exotic species (Archer et al., 2017; Mantgem et al., 2021; Zavaleta & Kettley, 2006).
+Additionally, our native grasslands are under threat from exotic annual grass species as referenced earlier, which in urbanized areas of California are further proliferated by nitrogen (N) deposition (Fenn et al., 2010; Weiss, 1999)

-The spread of invasive species and loss of grasslands has exponentially increased due to a lack of coordinated management efforts for some time.
-After the SBMHCP was put into effect in 1982, vegetation management on San Bruno Mountain became structured with the focus being on protecting existing occupied habitat of federally-protected species.
-Further, efforts to identify specific causes for decline in federally-protected species were amplified leading to efforts to control the succession of grassland to scrub.
+The spread of invasive species and loss of grasslands initially increased when the land became publicly owned due to a lack of coordinated management efforts prior to the establishment of the SBMHCP and organizations dedicated to the protection of the mountain.
+After the SBMHCP was put into effect in 1982, vegetation management on San Bruno Mountain became more structured with a focus on protecting existing occupied habitat of federally-protected species.
+Furthermore, efforts to identify specific causes for decline to federally-protected species were amplified, leading to efforts to control further habitat type conversation from grassland to scrub.

-Beginning July 1, 2015 scrub removal became one of the highest priorities for habitat management in the SBMHCP area.
-This focus has been continued in 2022 and remains a priority.
-The 2015 30-Year Assessment identified scrub as the biggest threat to occupied high quality habitat within the SBMHCP area and was also identified as a threat in the final SBMHCP (1982).
-Due to constraints related to controlled burns or the infrastructure cost associated with conservation grazing strategies, manual and chemical control of native scrub has been employed.
+Beginning July 1, 2015, scrub removal became one of the highest priorities for habitat management in the SBMHCP area.
+This focus continued through 2023 and remains a high priority.
+The 2015 30-Year Assessment identified scrub as the biggest threat to occupied high quality habitat within the SBMHCP area and was also identified as a threat in the original SBMHCP documents (1982).
+Due to constraints related to controlled burns and the infrastructure cost associated with conservation grazing, manual and chemical control has been the primary means of scrub management to date.